krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 ## 5.2.1 &nbsp; Common Queue Operations

 The common operations on a queue are shown in Table 5-2.
-Note that method names may vary across different programming languages.
-We adopt the same naming convention as for stacks here.
+Note that method names may vary across programming languages.
+Here, we use the same naming convention as for stacks.

 <p align="center"> Table 5-2 &nbsp; Efficiency of Queue Operations </p>